wakim/kotlin-mvp-starter/README.md

-# rxjava-dagger2-parse-project-template
+# Android Project Template with RxJava, Dagger2 and Parse

-Android Project using:
+All dependencies added to this project template:

  - Butterknife (8.0)
  - Dagger 2 (2.2)